 Note: This is an evolving living document and subject to change and addition at any time as the WordPress Theme Review Team continues to develop and outline standards and practices for WordPress Theme development and design.

-- Themes must not provide backward compatibility for out-of-date WordPress versions (more than two prior major WordPress versions - that means, given the latest WordPress release is 3.9, versions prior to WordPress 3.7), including using function_exists() conditional wrappers for current WordPress functions.
+- Themes must not provide backward compatibility for out-of-date WordPress versions (more than two prior major WordPress versions e.g. if 3.9 is the current version then no version before 3.7), including using function_exists() conditional wrappers for current WordPress functions.

 - Themes must provide a unique slug for anything in the public namespace, including translation textdomain, all custom function names, classes, hooks, public/global variables, database entries (Theme options, post custom metadata, etc.)